Power generation markets

 Concentrated Solar Power Plants

-Using mirrors and lenses, solar thermal systems can focus sunlight from a large area onto a very small point, producing very high temperatures that are then converted into electricity.
+Using mirrors and lenses, solar thermal systems can focus sunlight from a large area onto a very small area, producing very high temperatures that are then used to power turbines that generate electricity.
 For us, the Concentrated Solar Power (CSP) opportunity is to expose a simple black absorber to sunlight to collect thermal energy from a mirror concentrator and deliver it to the hot side of a MicroPower device.

-Global CSP capacity was estimated to hit 5 GW by the end of 2015, growing to 15 GW by 2025.
+Global CSP capacity hit 5.6 GW in 2018, and is expected to grow to 22.4 GW by 2030.
 Though MicroPower’s devices will not necessarily deliver greater efficiency than existing energy conversion options (for example Stirling engines), there are a number of other benefits, such as significantly reduced acquisition and maintenance costs, which make our solution a viable option.

 There are a number of emerging technologies that can produce electricity from waste products without using direct combustion.
 The advantage of these systems is that they are often modular and so can be implemented on a local basis, and they reduce the need to dispose of the waste by other means.
 In addition, they can create energy with a low (or no) cost fuel and minimal emissions.